apereo/cas/developer/Contributor-Guidelines.md

 #### 4. Submit Pull Request
-Submit a pull request from your topic branch onto the target branch of Jasig CAS, typically _master_.
+Submit a pull request from your topic branch onto the target branch of CAS, typically _master_.
 See the GitHub [Using Pull Requests](https://help.github.com/articles/using-pull-requests) page for help.

-Be prepared to sync changes with the target branch of the Jasig CAS repository since the target branch may move during review and consideration of the pull request.
+Be prepared to sync changes with the target branch of the CAS repository since the target branch may move during review and consideration of the pull request.

 #### Creating Pull Requests